Jimi Hendrix, Eric Clapton, Jimmy Page, Keith Richards… Many stars have made playing the guitar an art form, some would even say a religion!

 Before beginning to play and learning music theory, tablatures and scores, you have to start off by buying a guitar!
 An acoustic guitar or electric guitar?
 Fender, Gibson or rather Cordoba?
 Dreadnought, Sunburst, or how about the banjo?
 Choosing your guitar is not exactly easy…

-However, like any beginner musician, you’re probably not quite sure where to go to buy a guitar, and above all, how not to exceed your budget.
+However, before you're at a soloist recital, music conservatory, or headlining a guitar festival, let's turn to practical matters.
+Like any beginner musician, you’re probably not quite sure where to go to buy a guitar, and above all, how not to exceed your budget.
+You might be wondering how much a nylon string guitar is going to set you back.

 Don’t worry!
 Many possibilities exist that allow you to choose the guitar of your dreams without hurting your bank account…